TehBrian/YetAnotherSignEditor/OLD_README.md

 * You can either edit signs with a command or directly in the sign interface.
 * Each player can individually toggle plugin features on and off.
 * Sign coloring and sign editing can be toggled separately.
-* You can either use legacy color codes or [MiniMessage][MiniMessage] to format sign text.
+* You can use either [MiniMessage][MiniMessage] or legacy formatting to format sign text.
-* Editing a sign reverts text formatting back into legacy color codes for easy editing.
+* Editing a sign reverts text formatting back into plain text for easy editing.
 * **All** plugin messages are easily configurable.
 * There are separate permissions for sign coloring and sign editing.